India Point Railroad Bridge: Removal

 The bridge continued to operate until 1974.
 After its closing, the United States Coast Guard eventually determined the bridge to be a navigational hazard.
 In May 1990, they threatened to fine the City of Providence US$1000 for each day beyond one year from then that the bridge was neither removed nor illuminated.
 Though the deadline passed, the Coast Guard delayed imposing any fines until at least 1993, when Federal money was to be made available for the bridge's removal.
 Under the plan, the Federal government and city were each to pay US$250,000 towards the cost of removing it.
 However, this plan was not executed.
 Also, the Water Resources Acts of 1986 and 1996 had each approved plans for removing the bridge, but these plans failed to come to fruition as well.

 On 18 December 2000, the Providence City Council approved the transfer of the bridge to the Federal Government.
 The United States Army Corps of Engineers then advertised to give the bridge to any organization that could demonstrate a suitable disposition for it.
 No claims were received, so demolition was scheduled to begin in October 2001.
 By then, the estimated removal cost had increased to US$668,690 which also had been agreed to be split evenly by the Army Corps and the city.
 At the end of December 2001, the swing span had been dismantled.
 The final step was to remove the concrete platform measuring 34 ft in diameter that supported the swing section.
 As of February 2020, only the two fixed truss sections on the East Providence side remained.
 However, in the summer of 2019, the East Providence City Council had passed a resolution asking for federal help in removing these remaining sections.
 The Army Corps of Engineers responded by saying there is money in the fiscal year 2020 budget for an environmental review and design to remove it but not for the actual demolition costs.

+Removal of the remainder of the bridge began in March 2023.
+The spans were removed and sent to a scrapyard at the Port of Providence for scrapping the following month.